Using sysctls in a Kubernetes Cluster

 net.*that can be set in container networking namespace.
 However, there are exceptions (e.g.,

-net.netfilter.nf_conntrack_expect_maxcan be set in container networking namespace but they are unnamespaced).
+net.netfilter.nf_conntrack_expect_maxcan be set in container networking namespace but are unnamespaced before Linux 5.12.2).

 Sysctls with no namespace are called node-level sysctls.
 If you need to set them, you must manually configure them on each node's operating system, or by using a DaemonSet with privileged containers.